A new approach of chain sampling inspection plan: Introduction

 Many researcher have discussed the time truncated SASIP and some of them listed here, namely, Gupta$(1962)$, Gupta et al.$(1961)$, Rosaiah et al. $(2005)$, Tsai et al. $(2006)$, Baklizi et al. $(2004)$, Balakrishnan et al.$(2007)$, Aslam et al. $(2010)$ and Al-omari $(2015)$.
 Many authors have discussed the time truncated DASIP namely, GS Rao $(2011)$, Ramaswamy et al. $(2012)$ and Gui $(2014)$.
 Also, many researchers have studied GASIP with time truncated life test and readers may refer to Aslam et al. ($2009$) for gamma distribution, Aslam et al. ($2009, 2011$) for Weibull and Birnbaum-Saunders distributions, Rao ($2011$) for Marshall-Olkin extended exponential distribution.\\

-ChSP is first introduced by Dodge $(1955)$, also known as ChSP-1 plan.
+ChSP first introduced by Dodge $(1955)$, also known as ChSP-1 plan.
 ChSP-1 is a plan with zero acceptance number sampling inspection plan and developed for the inspection by attribute as well as by variable [see, Govindaraju $(2006)$ and Govindaraju, Balamurali $(1998)$].
 ChSP-1 inspection plan depends on chain past lot results, i.e., quality of past lot or inspection of past lot plays an important role in the decision making process of sentencing a lot.
 Balamurali and Usha $(2013)$, Govindaraju and Subramani $(1993)$ have done the computation of tables and results considering ChSP-1 plan.
 In ChSP-1 uses past results only when a non-conforming unit is observed in current sample.
 Govindraju and Lai $(1998)$ have developed a modified version of ChSP-1 plan, is known as MChSP-1 plan.
 However the MChSP-1 plan can only be used for inspection by attributes and their selection is only studied under the condition of a Poisson model.
-Now, Luca $(2018)$ has developed an extension of MChSP-1 plan, known as modified sampling (MChSP) plan.
-MChSP is applicable in both the sampling plan, attribute and variable inspection plan.\\

-In this article we have developed a new sampling inspection plan which is combination of MChSP and ordinary GASIP sampling inspection plan, named as MChGSP.
+Now Luca $(2018)$ has developed an extension of MChSP-1 plan, known as modified sampling (MChSP) plan.
+MChSP is applicable in both attribute and variable inspection. \\ In this article we have developed a new sampling inspection plan which is combination of MChSP and ordinary GASIP sampling inspection plan, named as MChGSP.
 Proposed plan is applicable in case of ASIP by attribute.
 Rest of the article is organized as follows: In section $2$, design of the propose plan is discussed.
 Description of tables and the comparison of the proposed plan with GASIP and SASIP are discussed in section $3$.
-In section $4$, an example is given to understand the methodology and the applicability of the proposed plan.
+In section $4$, we have given a example to understand the methodology and the applicability of the proposed plan.
 Finally, concluding words about the findings of the proposed study is placed in section $5$. \\